 - 1. An inception report to illustrate the approach to the consultancy requirements, including risk mitigation and management.
-Inception report will also include deliverables 1.1 and 1.2, as follows: recommended three pilot villages, a list of up to 10 group-beneficiaries, recommended iterations of Impact/Business model, options for installment payment scheme for the initial roll out of technology solutions, results-based criteria for PBA and cost recovery scheme (for the release of initial/ first inventory of technology solutions under this TA).
+Inception report will also include deliverables 1.1 and 1.2, as follows: results of validation assessment of UNDP's two preidentified villages/wards, recommended one substitute pilot village, a list of up to 10 existing group-beneficiaries, recommended iterations of Impact/Business model, options for installment payment scheme for the initial roll out of technology solutions, results-based criteria for PBA and cost recovery scheme (for the release of initial/ first inventory of technology solutions under this TA).
 Inception report will be submitted two weeks from start of contract. - 2.
-An implementation plan that includes deliverables 1.3 and 1.4, as follows: procurement plan and capacity development design and scope. - 3.
-First progress report detailing implementation progress in first pilot village. - 4.
-Second/ final progress report detailing implementation progress in first and second pilot villages. - 5.
-An ex-post/completion report with recommendations to UNDP, including communications materials from the field, such as high-quality photos and video clips.
+An implementation plan that includes deliverables 1.3 and 1.4, as follows: procurement plan and capacity development design and scope.

+- 3. First progress report detailing implementation progress in first pilot village/ward. - 4.
+Second/ final progress report detailing implementation progress in first and second pilot villages/ward. - 5.
+An ex-post/completion report with results of initial impact assessment survey of participating beneficiaries of technologies, workshop/trainings, as well as recommendations to UNDP, including communications materials from the field, such as high-quality photos and video clips.